SAP-archive/teched2021-DAT160/exercises/ex3/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 3 - Build an analytical view in SAP Data Warehouse Cloud and use SAP Analytics Cloud for consumption purposes

-In this exercise, we will create...
+In this exercise, we will

 ## Exercise 2.1 - Get started with SAP Data Warehouse Cloud